STEVE DISCUSSES THE REAL LION KING’S LEGACY IN TANZANIA...

 Some major lessons I learned watching Bob Jr. the last 12 years: patience, precision observation, being present in the moment & a hands on lesson in the circle of life that is normal amongst all prides.

-It was an honor to be able to watch Bob Jr. from when he was a cub to his death.
+It was an honour to be able to watch Bob Jr. from when he was a cub to his death.
 We guides are lucky to see the maturation of pride out in the wild, an experience you can’t find in books.
 One time, I got to experience how he spots and watches his kills.
 He was able to locate exact sites based on soaring vultures.
 We were just watching him, then all of a sudden he raised his head high to look at the sky and began walking.
-We initially thought that maybe he was looki.ng for shade.
+We initially thought that maybe he was looking for shade.
 We didn’t know that on the other end vultures were landing.
 There were two cheetahs feeding on a gazelle.
 He then took over the kill while the cheetahs ran for their lives.

 Shifting Wildlife Viewing Priorities